 The cuisine spectacular

-The focal point of the hotel is the overwater complex containing Vista Restaurant, bar and lounge.
+We loved the casual meals at the beachside Driftwood Bar, but the focal point of the hotel is the overwater complex containing Vista Restaurant, bar and lounge.
 Here the menu may include things like Bowl of Birds (Tamarind and Honey Roasted Quails), banana blossom salad or frogs’ legs.